ankitkhushwaha/gsoc-proposal/gsoc-proposal.md

 Yes, I am.

 ### **How much time do you plan to invest in the project before, during, and after the Summer of Code?**
+I have summer vacation from May to July.
+During these three months, I don’t have any major commitments and can dedicate my entire time to GSoC.
+I plan to devote **40–50 hours per week** (and can allocate more time if needed) to ensure the project is completed within the deadline.

+In mid-June, I will be unavailable for a short period due to some family commitments.
+However, I will discuss this with my mentors in advance and plan my work accordingly.

+At the beginning of August, my college semester will resume.
+Still, I am confident that I will be able to allocate 30–35 hours per week, as there will be no examinations or major commitments.

 ## Reference